jfrazx/mongoose-transient/README.md

 function passwordMatchValidation() {
   if (this.isNew || this.isModified('password')) {
     if (this.password !== this.confirmationPassword) {
-      this.invalidate(
-        'password',
-        'Password and Confirmation Password do not match', );
+      this.invalidate('password', 'Password and Confirmation Password do not match');
     }
   }
 }